Evolution of insects: Cretaceous

 The Cretaceous had much of the same insect fauna as the Jurassic until much later on.
-During the Cretaceous, the late-Paleozoic-to-early-Mesozoic supercontinent of Pangaea completed its tectonic breakup into present day continents, although their positions were substantially different at the time.
-As the Atlantic Ocean widened, the convergent-margin orogenies that had begun during the Jurassic continued in the North American Cordillera, as the Nevadan orogeny was followed by the Sevier and Laramide orogenies.
-Though Gondwana was still intact in the beginning of the Cretaceous, it broke up as South America, Antarctica and Australia rifted away from Africa (though India and Madagascar remained attached to each other); thus, the South Atlantic and Indian Oceans were newly formed.
-Such active rifting lifted great undersea mountain chains along the welts, raising eustatic sea levels worldwide.
-To the north of Africa the Tethys Sea continued to narrow.
-Broad shallow seas advanced across central North America (the Western Interior Seaway) and Europe, then receded late in the period, leaving thick marine deposits sandwiched between coal beds.

 At the peak of the Cretaceous transgression, one-third of Earth's present land area was submerged.
 The Berriasian epoch showed a cooling trend that had been seen in the last epoch of the Jurassic.
 There is evidence that snowfalls were common in the higher latitudes and the tropics became wetter than during the Triassic and Jurassic.
 Glaciation was however restricted to alpine glaciers on some high-latitude mountains, though seasonal snow may have existed farther south.
 Rafting by ice of stones into marine environments occurred during much of the Cretaceous but evidence of deposition directly from glaciers is limited to the Early Cretaceous of the Eromanga Basin in southern Australia.